Skip to article frontmatterSkip to article content

 print(x)

-The output has one column per iteration, so the last column contains the final Newton estimate.
-Let’s compute the residual of the last result.
+The output has one row per iteration, so the last row contains the final Newton estimate.
+Let’s compute its residual.

 f = func(r)